EDUCBA Logo

 Recommended Articles

 This has been a guide to Vlookup from Another Sheet in Excel.
 The easiest way to adjust a column is to use the Vlookup from Another Sheet in Excel.
-Here we discuss how to use Vlookup from Another Sheet in Excel along with practical examples and a downloadable excel template.
+We discuss using Vlookup from Another Sheet in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. VLOOKUP Function in Excel